Vovkiv/mlp_fics_that_i_plan_to_translate/README.md

 https://www.fimfiction.net/user/595939/volkov

+(or, instead, write email here: volkovissocool@gmail.com)

+Keep in mind, that currently i make translations only for fimfiction fics.
+I won't translate fics from different platforms, but, you can still suggest non-fimfic stuff.
+Maybe i will create in future different repo, where all non-fimfic would be listed, so i would add your suggestion there instead.

 Conditions/obligations that I set for the translation:
 1. The translation will not be monetized in any way.
 (That is, I won't include in the translation file a link where you can donate money to me; no "pay here to get the full version of the translation", etc.)
 2. The translation will not be used to promote my or anyone else's projects/work.
 (That is, if I create some cool project and want to promote it, I will in no case do it with the help of translated fics).